kkrt-labs/stwo-brainfuck/README.md

 - Capacity of generating and verifying a proof for arbitrary Brainfuck programs.
 - Understanding of using Stwo for building ZK-VMs
-- Understanding of mordern AIR (RAP) design for (C)STARK-based systems.
+- Understanding of modern AIR (RAP) design for (C)STARK-based systems.

 ## Design choices